disruptive-technologies/python-integrations/README.md

 - Python 3.7+

 ## Usage
-Currently, the main functionality of this package is for validating event requests forwarded by a [Data Connector](https://developer.disruptive-technologies.com/docs/data-connectors/introduction-to-data-connector).
+Currently, the main functionality of this package is validating request contents forwarded by a [Data Connector](https://developer.disruptive-technologies.com/docs/data-connectors/introduction-to-data-connector).

 The following example shows this for a [Google Cloud Function](https://cloud.google.com/functions).
 ```python